adria-arquimbau/Palfinger.ProductManual/README.md

 ![ExamplePhoto](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/5a80c11d-de0b-48ff-a9f9-c03ee9f5fe4e/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20210822%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210822T113637Z&X-Amz-Expires=86400&X-Amz-Signature=4a39a1f62e0fb6f11fd44115f8e349a07d87cb20dafe3eec6d8f629f3412ba5e&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Untitled.png%22)

-- Task
+## Task
 The scope of this task is limited to the backend side of the system described above.
 Also, the content creation like creating new manuals, texts and illustrations are not part of this task.
 Only the REST interface for the frontend and the data structure behind need to be covered.
-• Create a SQLite database with tables that represent the user manual and also holds the product configurations.
+- Create a SQLite database with tables that represent the user manual and also holds the product configurations.
-• Develop [asp.net](http://asp.net/) core application that reads from this database and provides the manual with all necessary data to display it on the frontend.
+- Develop [asp.net](http://asp.net/) core application that reads from this database and provides the manual with all necessary data to display it on the frontend.
-• The manual can be requested for a specific product number.
+- The manual can be requested for a specific product number.
-• The manual is always provided in English.
+- The manual is always provided in English.
 Localization is out of scope for this task.
-• The product and therefor also the manual can be configured by at least 3 attributes.
+- The product and therefor also the manual can be configured by at least 3 attributes.
-• The [asp.net](http://asp.net/) core API should also contain some automated tests.
+- The [asp.net](http://asp.net/) core API should also contain some automated tests.
-• The kind of product, attributes and the content can be chosen according to personal preferences.
+- The kind of product, attributes and the content can be chosen according to personal preferences.

 # Requirements